Shiva1706/ghibli-films-store/README.md

 Run `npm install` on your command line.

 ### Usage
-Navigate to the project directory `cd ghibli films`, and run `npm start`.
+Navigate to the project directory `cd ghibli-films`, and run `npm start`.
 Or, you may view the live demo here:

 ## Show your support